History of Porto Alegre: 19th Century

 The charter of August 27, 1808 and the Royal Resolution of October 7, 1809 elevated the parish to the category of village, establishing it on December 11, 1810.
 Through a charter of December 16, 1812, Porto Alegre became the seat of the newly created Captaincy of São Pedro do Rio Grande, and head of the comarca of São Pedro do Rio Grande e Santa Catarina.
 In 1814, the new governor, Dom Diogo de Souza, obtained the granting of a large sesmaria in the north, with the purpose of stimulating local agriculture.
 Due to the growth of nearby cities such as Rio Pardo and Santo Antônio da Patrulha and in view of its privileged geographical situation, at the confluence of the two largest internal navigation routes - the Jacuí River and the Ducks' Lagoon - Porto Alegre began to become the largest commercial center in the Province.
 The permanent fleet that attended the port at that time consisted of about 100 ships, requiring the construction of a large pier on the lake for berthing and the opening of customs.
 Exports of wheat and dried beef also began.
 In 1816, 400 alqueires of wheat were traded to Lisbon and, in 1818, more than 120 thousand arrobas of dried beef were sold, a product that would soon take the lead in the Province's economy.

 The French naturalist Auguste de Saint-Hilaire, who visited the place in 1820, left an extensive and rich description of life in the small town in the first decades of the 19th century.
 He began by praising the pleasant aspect of the landscape and the mild climate, which reminded him of the best regions in Europe.
 As he entered the city, he was surprised by its movement, its varied commerce, the elegance of its mansions, the picturesque roads and suburbs, and the small population of black people.
 At the same time, he found the poverty of the public buildings strange and was disgusted by the filth of the streets.
-He also reported other problems, which occurred despite the good will of the captaincy's governor, the Count of Figueira, such as the delay in soldiers' wages, the inefficient judicial system, and the administrative and social confusion generated by the arbitrary actions of military chiefs against the population, who took possession of other people's income and property, often violently.
+He also reported other problems, which occurred despite the goodwill of the captaincy's governor, the Count of Figueira, such as the delay in soldiers' wages, the inefficient judicial system, and the administrative and social confusion generated by the arbitrary actions of military chiefs against the population, who took possession of other people's income and property, often violently.
 He got to know typical foods such as the region's barbecue and pine nuts, and, being well received by the authorities, he got to know a little of the social life of the elite, who used to gather for parties, dinners, and soirees, which reveals some cultural life flourishing already at this time: